Ironwall

 C FFI has two directions:

-- Ironwall calls C: external C functions are declared in Ironwall with
+• Ironwall calls C: external C functions are declared in Ironwall with declare

-declare - C calls Ironwall: Ironwall functions with names following the export rule are exported as C-callable wrappers
+• C calls Ironwall: Ironwall functions with names following the export rule are exported as C-callable functions

 The two directions use different ABIs:

-declare ... clang ...uses the low-level runtime ABI, where C functions directly receive and returniw_value_tiwlangexport uses a host-friendly ABI, where C functions useint64_t,const char *,char *, and host array structs
+• declare ... clang ... uses the low-level runtime ABI, where C functions directly receive and return iw_value_t

 This split is intentional:

-- When Ironwall calls C, C is treated as an internal runtime extension and must understand
+• When Ironwall calls C, C is treated as an internal runtime extension and must understand iw_value_t

-iw_value_t - When C calls Ironwall, the external caller should not depend directly on heap-object layout, so the wrapper performs value conversion and copying
+• When C calls Ironwall, the external caller should not depend directly on heap-object layout; cross-boundary values must use ABI representations allowed by the specification

 3. Naming Rules